telefonicaid/fiware-cosmos/cosmos-admin/README.md

 [Top](#top)

 ###<a name="logrotation"></a>Log rotation
 Log rotation is usually performed by the `logrotate` application.
-Since this should be installed and already running by default in all Unix-based machines, most probably you will have the following elements in your file system:
+Since this should be installed and already running by default in all Unix-based machines (check it by running the command `which logrotate`), most probably you will have the following elements in your file system:

 * `/etc/logrotate.conf`.
 Used to configure the application, typically will contain parameters for a weekly rotation of the system logs in general.